Models#

 Hugging Face Hub Integration#

-Oumi integrates directly with the Hugging Face Hub and Hugging Face transformers library, allowing you to use any model available on Hugging Face Hub:
+Oumi OSS integrates directly with the Hugging Face Hub and Hugging Face transformers library, allowing you to use any model available on Hugging Face Hub:

 from oumi.builders import build_model, build_tokenizer